-True to the New Orleans’s experience, we loved the Creole Seafood Boil featuring shrimp, clams, mussels and more.
+True to the New Orleans experience, we loved the Creole Seafood Boil featuring shrimp, clams, mussels, and more.
 And no NOLO feast could skip Emeril’s gumbo of shrimp and homemade andouille sausage.
 It is good and spicy!
-The desert menu is short but amazing!
+The dessert menu is short but amazing!
 The Bread and Butter Bread Pudding was scrumptious.
 We were tempted when we saw Emeril’s Banana Cream Pie delivered to another table, but alas our tummies were full.

 Contributed by Ladona of Walking The Parks

 While in Las Vegas with our toddler, we stopped at one of the best chicken restaurants I’ve had in years.
 Bruxie is home to chicken and waffles with a twist.
 They take the traditional chicken and waffles take it a step further with sandwiches.